How to Write a Narrative Essay Outline: Template & Examples

 📚 What Is a Narrative Essay?

-A narrative-style essay is a text written in the form of a story.
-It has the same goal as any other essay: to prove a certain point.
+A narrative essay is presented in the form of a story.
+It has the same goal as any other academic work: to prove a certain point.
 But it is very different from a regular paper.
-The main differences are the following:
+The main dissimilarities are the following:

 • A narrative essay doesn’t contain any arguments in the usual sense.
-Instead, you use the whole story to explain your point of view.
+Instead, you use the text’s plot to illustrate your point.

-• It has many unique elements.
+• It has several unique elements.
 Aside from the usual parts such as the introduction and thesis, your story also needs characters, dialogs, a climax, and more.

-• It’s creative in style.
+• It’s creative in essence.
 Typically, you need to keep things formal and grounded in your essays.
-A narrative-style essay is an exception.
+A narrative essay is an exception.
 While writing it, your inner artist is free to run wild.
-You are free to use vivid imagery and descriptive language.
+Vivid imagery and descriptive language will only make your essay more effective.

-Keep in mind that you are not necessarily bound to a single story.
-You can tell several stories in one essay and connect them to the same thesis.
+Another interesting thing that you are not necessarily bound to a single story.
+You can tell several accounts in one essay and connect them to a unifying thesis.

-Now that you know what kind of assignment you’re dealing with, you can start writing your outline.
+Now that you know what sort of assignment you’re dealing with, you can start developing your outline.

 ✍️ How to Write a Narrative Essay Outline

-First, you want to understand what sort of story you want to create.
-There are 2 options you can choose from:
+First, you should understand what type of narrative you want to create.
+There are 2 options you can pick from:

 • Personal experience.
-This is easier to write about since you don’t have to come up with anything new.
-You only need to describe a story about yourself or about someone else that actually happened.
+It’s simpler to write about since you don’t have to come up with anything new.
+You only need to describe an account about yourself or about someone else that actually happened.

 • A piece of fiction.
-This option is a bit more complicated in comparison.
+This option is a bit trickier in comparison.
 It requires you to think up a whole story.
-However, the results might be much more satisfying.
+Nevertheless, the results will likely be more satisfying.

-Once you’ve decided on the type of narrative, you need to think about what sort of outline you want.
-It can be simple and basic with the essential elements only.
-Or, it can be as detailed as you wish.
-It’s helpful to keep in mind that a narrative essay is usually 5 paragraphs long: make sure not to go overboard or make it too dull.
+Once you’ve decided on the type of narrative, you need to determine what sort of outline you want.
+It can be straightforward and minimalist with the essential elements only.
+Or, you can make it as comprehensive as you wish.
+It’s helpful to remember that a narrative essay is usually 5 paragraphs long: make sure not to go overboard or make it too laconic.

-Now, let’s talk about the structure of individual parts of a narrative essay.
+Now, let’s talk about the structure of your narrative paper’s individual parts.

 The picture shows the structure of a narrative essay.